wwwwaiting/FlourishingBusinessCanvasApp/iteration-02.plan.md

 * Front-end team
   - Design the canvas model and stickies using Fabric, EJS, HTML, CSS, and JavaScript.
+  - Design the data structure (JSON object) cooperatively with back-end team

 * Back-end team
   - Implement server and database using Node.js, express, and MongoDB.
+  - Design the data structure (JSON object) cooperatively with front-end team

 * Product Manager
   - Organize and facilitate meetings between the team and the stakeholder, which requires understanding of the need of the stakeholder and the progress of the team.